Wesley D. Ray

 proprietorships to publicly traded companies.

-restructuring and business litigation, with specific emphasis in debt
+business litigation, with specific emphasis in consensual debt restructurings

-banks, loan servicers and ownership groups in workout negotiations, bankruptcy
+loan servicers, and ownership groups in workout negotiations, bankruptcy,

 In every representation, Wes strives to offer